-While aggregate volatility of major stock indices continues to be atypically low, slowly but surely uncertainty is building up again in financial markets.
+While aggregate volatility of major stock indices continues to be atypically low, slowly but surely uncertainty appears to be building up again in financial markets.
 Investors should take note.

 Political risk has clearly not dented enthusiasm for equities.
 Instead, the market is struggling to digest the new realities.
 “Where we see the rise of populism, nationalism and protectionism, the risk of a non-collaborative outcome between nations – economic, political or military – has probably increased,” adds Leydon.
 “But investors have not collectively had much time to understand these new dynamics.”